Deci-AI/super-gradients/documentation/source/QuickstartBasicToolkit.md

 # The Basic Skills of SG

-In this tutorial we will go over all of the basic, functionalities of SuperGradients very briefly.
+In this tutorial, we will go over all of the basic functionalities of SuperGradients very briefly.
-Go over the next sections to quickly learn how to train, test and predict using SuperGradients.
+Go over the following sections to learn how to train, test and predict using SuperGradients.
 Check out our extended tutorials on the various features you can find in SuperGradients, and task-specific guides.

 <details>